Overview

 The connector uses Jira’s Audit Log API to detect deleted issues:- Queries audit log for

-issue_deletedevents since last sync - Identifies deleted issue keys from audit records
+ISSUE_DELETEevents since last sync - Identifies deleted issue keys from audit records

-- Removes corresponding records from the index
+- Removes issue records from the index

 Checkpoint Management